 The U.S. needs a carefully crafted national standard for consumer data security and breach notification, instead of the current patchwork of state laws with conflicting data security standards and uneven procedures for notifying consumers in case of a security breach.
 Congress has considered numerous pieces of legislation on the topic in recent years, but concerns about policy and jurisdiction have prevented passage.
 A national data security law would ideally: be limited to cover only personal information that could be subject to criminal abuse (such as identity theft); avoid granting the Federal Trade Commission (FTC) extraordinary rulemaking powers to expand that definition (as we ensured with amendments to the 2011 SAFE Data Act); provide an exemption for encrypted or de-identified data; preempt the conflicting patchwork of state data security laws; and prohibit private lawsuits.
 State laws and regulations should follow similar strictures.

 An advocacy or persuasion call disguised as a poll is a particularly deceptive and unethical activity.
 Laws and regulations should demand transparency of political advocacy calls and protect legitimate political and public opinion research calls (including message testing).
 For example in 2014, New Hampshire fixed its push poll law to exclude bona fide research calls, concluding a four-year campaign in coordination with the American Association of Political Consultants (AAPC), and in 2015, Maine excluded research calls from similar push poll legislation.
+More recently, the Insights Association filed an amicus brief in a Texas court case involving the misuse of the term "push poll" to describe bona fide research.

 A respondent who receives an incentive for participating in survey, opinion and marketing research is an independent contractor, not an employee of the research company running the study.
 However, state and federal agencies sometimes mistakenly claim that respondents have been misclassified and should be considered employees for purposes of workforce protections, unemployment insurance payment responsibilities, and taxes, and the tests used to determine the difference between an independent contractor and an employee can vary dramatically by jurisdiction.
 The Insights Association seeks to protect independent contractor status at the state and federal level.
 For example, in 2012, the Insights Association helped draft and introduce the Research Fairness Act to specifically clarify that mystery shoppers and research respondents were independent contractors under federal labor law, and in 2014, our testimony helped passage of an amendment to legislation in Washington state that would have otherwise created the presumption in state law that anyone receiving a respondent incentive was an employee of the research company.